kvarak/dnd/docs/_Folk/dragonfolk.md

     <div class="descriptive">

     **Hoard-Keeper**.
 Once you reach 3rd level, you can cast the *alarm* spell; you must finish a long rest in order to cast the spell again using this trait.
 Once you reach 5th level, you can also cast the *locate object* spell; you must finish a long rest in order to cast the spell again using this trait.
-Intelligence is your spellcasting ability for these spells.<br/>
+Intelligence is your spellcasting ability for these spells.<br>

     **Treasure Sense**.
-You can supernaturally sense gold, gems, and other treasures within 30 feet of you and through most barriers, but your senses are blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.
+You can supernaturally sense gold, gems, and other treasures within 30 ft and through most barriers, but your senses are blocked by 1 ft of stone, 1 inch of common metal, a thin sheet of lead or 3 ft of wood or dirt.
 You can use this trait to detect the presence of magical items, but not identify them or their abilities.<br/>

     **Flaw**.
 My greed for gold and gemstones has a nearly religious fervor.